Last updated: 20 Sep 2021 11:47am

 Under the Public Health (COVID-19 Gathering Restrictions) Order (No 2) Amendment Order (No 2) 2021, farms are not required to have mandatory QR codes.
 Primary industry businesses are strongly encouraged to register as COVID Safe and use QR Codes where possible.

-For the purposes of on-farm activities such as bull/ram sales, shearing, and other events where you have larger on-farm visitors than usual, primary producers need to
+For the purposes of on-farm activities such as bull/ram sales, shearing, harvest and other activities where you have larger on-farm visitors than usual, primary producers need to

-Agricultural shows and agricultural field days are required to have mandatory QR Codes.
+Agricultural shows and agricultural field days are required to have mandatory QR Code and COVID Safety Plan.

-The Workplace Health Management Plan Template has been developed to help employers and employees understand how to work safely during a human health event that impacts the workforce, such as COVID-19
+The Workplace Health Management Plan Template (PDF, 393.67 KB) has been developed to help employers and employees understand how to work safely during a human health event that impacts the workforce, such as COVID-19

 NSW Health in consultation with SafeWork NSW and the NSW Department of Primary Industries developed an Incident Action Plan (IAP) for the meat processing industry to raise preparedness in the event of an outbreak.